Our ranking assesses the performance of four groups of community financial institutions, defined by size and corporate structure:

 All rankings are based on consolidated statistics for the highest regulatory reporting level available for each institution.
 Where consolidated statistics were not available but data was reported for a subsidiary that accounted for at least 90% of a holding company's assets, we used subsidiary data.

-The rankings focused on institutions that offered traditional banking services; as a result, we have excluded from the analysis bankers’ banks, special purpose industrial loan companies and nondepository trusts, as well as institutions with less than 10% of their assets in loans, less than 10% of their liabilities in deposits, or over 70% of their loans in credit card receivables.
-Companies that were not in operation for the full year also were excluded.
+The rankings focused on institutions that offered traditional banking services; as a result, we have excluded from the analysis bankers' banks, special purpose industrial loan companies and nondepository trusts, as well as institutions with less than 10% of their assets in loans, less than 10% of their liabilities in deposits, or over 70% of their loans in credit card receivables.
+Additionally, those companies with a tax benefit that was greater than 70% of net income in 2012 or that were not in operation for the full year were excluded.

-Within the four groups identified, institutions were ranked on their return on average equity (ROAE) for 2010.
-The 25 institutions with the highest ROAE in each category were selected as the top performers.
-Data was obtained from Highline Financial, LLC this year, as opposed to SNL Financial, LC as in years past, and reflects operations for the year ending December 31, 2010.
-Due to this new data source, we have rerun last year’s rankings using Highline data to provide accurate year-over-year comparisons.
-As a result, rankings have changed in certain cases due to the use of restated data.
+Within the four groups identified, institutions were ranked on their return on average equity (ROAE) for 2012.
+The 100 institutions with the highest ROAE in each category were selected as the top performers.
+Data was obtained from Highline Financial, LLC, and reflects operations for the year ending Dec.
+31, 2012.
 In cases where certain ratios were not available from Highline but the component data had been reported by the institutions, these ratios were calculated.

 Note on the Use of Consolidated Data

-We use consolidated data to create our rankings because we believe that this data provides the most complete picture of the businesses’ strategies, including those that involve diversification into non-traditional or fee-based businesses for which data may not be captured at the subsidiary level.
-As a supplement to this article, we also provide rankings of all institutions with total assets of less than $3 billion at the charter level (excluding institutions that have total assets of less than $3 billion but are subsidiaries of parents with total assets of more than $3 billion).
-These rankings are available online at www.ababj.com.
+We use consolidated data to create our rankings because we believe that this data provides the most complete picture of the businesses' strategies, including those that involve diversification into non-traditional or fee-based businesses for which data may not be captured at the subsidiary level.
+As a supplement to this article, we also provide rankings of all institutions with total assets of less than $1 billion at the charter level (excluding institutions that have total assets of less than $1 billion but are subsidiaries of parents with total assets of more than $1 billion).

 Note on the Treatment of Subchapter S Corporations